Hi Ballet Beauties,

-We're excited to introduce, Technique Tips with our Ballet Beautiful NYC Master Trainers - a new series designed to help you master classical ballet technique and improve your form to achieve the best results in every Ballet Beautiful workout!
-We will be taking you through different must-know foundational steps and movements to help maximize your training and results.
+Our Technique Tips Series continues with our Ballet Beautiful NYC Master Trainers - a series designed to help you master classical ballet technique and improve your form to achieve the best results in every Ballet Beautiful workout!
+We take you through different must-know foundational steps and movements to help maximize your training and results.

-First Up: Perfecting Your Port de Bras with Ballet Beautiful NYC Master Trainer Stephen.
+Next Up: Making the Most Out of Your Plié with Ballet Beautiful NYC Master Trainer Stephen.

 I'd love to see the progress you've made by joining one of my Online Live Group Classes!
 Have a beautiful workout!